 Sixty percent of the permanent vineyard and cellar team at De Toren Private Cellar is female.
 What’s more, the harvesters and vineyard tenders are female only.
 It’s an unusual statistical skew for the wine industry, but not an unusual approach for De Toren – the luxury estate boldly embraces innovation and extreme care in the name of producing rare and exceptional wines that are consistently among the world’s most awarded.

 An exception to the rule on several fronts, the Stellenbosch estate lays claim to many industry firsts.
 It was one of the first to plant and produce Bordeaux-style blends in South Africa; the first to introduce a gravity-fed cellar; and the first to achieve over 90 points from wine critics for a maiden vintage.
 Consider also, that De Toren’s vineyard rows are aligned to face the prevailing winds off False Bay and not at right angles to the wind as farmers are taught.
-By doing this, cooler air is channelled through the vineyard, lowering the temperature, extending the ripening period and keeping the vines free of disease.
+By doing this, cooler air is channeled through the vineyard, lowering the temperature, extending the ripening period, and keeping the vines free of disease.
 Like its wines, De Toren’s practices are clearly beyond the norm.

 The rationale behind female-only harvesters and vineyard tenders is primarily a practical one.
 The estate is of the belief that women have smaller hands with a slightly gentler touch, and they have indeed found this to be the case over the estate’s 20 years of existence.